nterreri/thesis/report/chapter1.md

 2010, progressively extending provision of the eHNA to more and more sites (Rowe, 2014).

-This project is a about the use of an intelligent conversational system to gather further information about the patient's concerns through an electronic self-assessment tool, ahead of the creation of a patient care plan.
-This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing (NLP) and tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in an effort to improve the quality of support cancer patients receive across the UK.
+This project is about the use of an intelligent conversational system to gather further information about the patient's concerns through an electronic self-assessment tool, ahead of the creation of a patient care plan.
+This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing (NLP) tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in an effort to improve the quality of support cancer patients receive across the UK.